Vitaliy-Svinchyak/plus.garden.fixtures-mongo/README.md

 ```

 You can also load fixtures as an object where each document is keyed, in case you want to reference another document.
 This example uses the included `createObjectId` helper:
+*Note: install pow-mongodb-fixtures in project `npm install pow-mongodb-fixtures --save` to use `createObjectId` helper*
 ```javascript
     //users.js
     var id = require('pow-mongodb-fixtures').createObjectId;